perjor/catalyser/docs/README.md

 I've got a training database of 50 cat images.
 I think that's a good start.

+I continue watching videos of The Coding Train.
+I now have 27 Cat Tail Up, 21 Cat Tail Flat / Down and 13 Cat Tail Body.
+I'm equalizing them all at 13 each and it's giving a lot better results then when I'm putting more of one in.

 > TODO
 > Loading Bar behind the title
 > Save and load models